FLIRT: Feedback Loop In-context Red Teaming: FLIRT Framework

 At the $t$-th iteration, red LM updates its (ordered) list of exemplar prompts by solving the following optimization problem:

 where $O_i$ is the $i$\textit{th} objective that the red LM aims to optimize, and $\lambda_i$ is the weight associated with that objective.

 While the objectives $O_i$-s are defined as functions over lists of size $m$, for the particular set of objectives outlined above, the evaluation reduces to calculating functions over individual and pair-wise combination of the list elements making the computation efficient.
 Specifically, for the attack effectiveness and low-toxicity criteria, the objectives reduce to $O(X^t)= \sum_{l=1}^m O(x_l^t)$.
 In our text-to-image experiments, we define the attack effectiveness objective as $O_{AE}(X^t)= \sum_{l=1}^m NudeNet(x_l^t)+Q16(x_l^t)$ where $NudeNet(x)$ and $Q16(x)$ are probability scores by applying NudeNet and Q16 classifiers to the image generated from the prompt $x$.
-In text-to-text experiments, the effectiveness objectove is defined as $O_{AE}(X^t)= \sum_{l=1}^m Toxigen(x_l^t)$ where $Toxigen(x)$ is the toxicity score on the prompt $x$ according to the TOXIGEN classifier~\cite{hartvigsen-etal-2022-toxigen}.
+In text-to-text experiments, the effectiveness objective is defined as $O_{AE}(X^t)= \sum_{l=1}^m Toxigen(x_l^t)$ where $Toxigen(x)$ is the toxicity score on the prompt $x$ according to the TOXIGEN classifier~\citep{hartvigsen-etal-2022-toxigen}.
 The low-toxicity objective is defined as $O_{LT}(X^t)= \sum_{l=1}^m (1-toxicity(x_l^t))$ where $toxicity(x)$ is the toxicity score of prompt $x$ according to the Perspective API\footnote{\url{https://www.perspectiveapi.com}}.
 As for the diversity objective, we define it as pairwise dissimilarity averaged over all the element pairs in the list, $O_{Div}(X^t)= \sum_{l=1}^m \sum_{j=l+1}^m (1-Sim(x_l^t,x_j^t))$.
-We calculate $Sim(x_1^t,x_2^t)$ using the cosine similarity between the sentence embeddings of the two pairs $x_1^t$ and $x_2^t$~\cite{reimers-2019-sentence-bert}.
+We calculate $Sim(x_1^t,x_2^t)$ using the cosine similarity between the sentence embeddings of the two pairs $x_1^t$ and $x_2^t$~\citep{reimers-2019-sentence-bert}.
 For cases where all the objectives can be reduced to functions over individual elements, the update in (\ref{eq:update}) is done by substituting the prompt with the minimum score ($x^t_{min}=\arg\min_{i=1,\ldots,m} O(x^t_i)$) with the generated prompt $x_{new}^t$ if $O(x^t_{min}) < O(x^t_{new})$.
 This update is efficient as it only requires storing the scores $O(x^t_i)$.
-For the other cases, we solve (\ref{eq:update}) by computing the $m+1$ objectives for each element in $\mathcal{X}_t$ and keeping the element maximizing $Score(X)$ (see Appendix for more details).
+For the other cases, we solve (\ref{eq:update}) by computing the $m+1$ objectives for each element in $\mathcal{X}_t$ and keeping the element maximizing $Score(X)$ (see Appendix for more details). \\\textbf{Scoring-LIFO} In this attack strategy, the red LM combines strategies from scoring and LIFO attacks.
+The red LM replaces the exemplar prompt that last entered the stack with the new generated prompt only if the new generated prompt adds value to the stack according to the objective the red LM aims to satisfy.
+In addition, since it is possible that the stack does not get updated for a long time, we introduce a scheduling mechanism.
+Using this scheduling mechanism, if the stack does not get updated after some number of iterations, the attacker force-replaces the last entered exemplar prompt in the stack with the new generation.